enviGit/AeroSurf/README.md

 #### Installation
 1. Clone the repository or download the latest release.
-2. Run the executable file AeroSurf.exe.
+2. Run the executable file `AeroSurf.exe`.

 ## Usage
 #### Navigation